Lia’s Black Beans

 2 cups water

-Heat canola oil over medium high heat in a large, heavy-bottomed pot.
-Add onion, poblano and garlic and sauté for 15 minutes, stirring frequently, until deep golden brown.
-Add guajillo chile and spices and sauté for 1 minute, until fragrant.
+Heat canola oil over medium-high heat in a large, heavy-bottomed pot.
+Add onion, poblanos and garlic, and sauté 15 minutes, stirring frequently, until deep golden brown.
+Add guajillo chiles and spices, and sauté 1 minute, until fragrant.

-Add beans, salt, water and chicken broth and bring to a boil.
-Reduce heat to low and simmer, uncovered, for 1-1/2, until beans are very tender.
+Add beans, salt, broth and water, and bring to a boil.
+Reduce heat to low and simmer, uncovered, for 1-1/2 hours, until beans are very tender.

 Using a potato masher, mash the beans until there’s a mix of whole beans and creamy mashed beans.